 The New York State investment statutes govern the Water Authority's cash investment policies.
 The Water Authority is authorized to use demand deposits accounts, certificates of deposit, and the US Treasury Bills and Notes.
 The Water Authority investment policy is to match the maturity of the investment in the US Treasury obligations with its capital expenditure needs.
-The continued downturn in the market during fiscal 2010 resulted in lower investment returns.

 Under the Bond Covenants and policies of the Board, the Water Authority maintains Rate Stabilization and Bond reserve Funds to ensure the stability of revenues and debt service payments.
-At May 31, 2010, the balances of Rate Stabilization and Bond Reserve Funds were \$0.5 million and \$6.5 million, respectively.
+At May 31, 2013, the balances of Rate Stabilization and Bond Reserve Funds were \$0.6 million and \$7 million, respectively.